Pastoregg/Pastoregg/README.md

 <p>
 Throughout my career, I had the opportunity to work in the commercial area (in terms of organizational processes in the sales sector) as well as in the area of ​​monitoring and management of financial and budget data.

-Factors that led me to the end of 2020 to start my studies in CRM (salesforce) as well as my deepening in the area of ​​analysis and development of systems and data.
+Factors that led me to the end of 2020 to start my studies in CRM (salesforce) as well as my deepening in the area of ​​analysis and development of systems and data in 2021.
 </p>
 <br/>